weltenbummler123/incentives/README.md

 ## Reproducibility

 You can reproduce our analyses by running analysis/analysis_P1.R.
 We make use of the 2014 wave of the Eurobarometer 82.2 [1], please make sure to download the dataset from gesis.org and save it in /data before running our analyses.
+You can reproduce our model simulation by running modeling/modeling_P1.R.

 ## OSF project